Leighton Buzzard: Economy

 Leighton Buzzard is now home to several UK head offices for national and international firms.
 Connells Group, the estate agents' chains, have their head offices in the town, as do the UK operations of Tupperware and Grundfos.
 FTSE 250 company Rightmove had their first ever office in the town, which at the time consisted of just 25 employees.
 Leighton Buzzard is also home to the Vinci SA Technology Centre, where technology for London's new Crossrail stations was tested.
 Since 2014, the town has had its own brewery.

-The town has a sizeable sand quarrying industry, with good enough quality building sand to export to Egypt.
+The town has a sizeable sand quarrying industry, with good enough quality 'building' sand to export to Egypt.
 The town is, or has at one time been, the home to various other industries including B/E Aerospace (Aircraft Interiors), Polyformes, Lipton Tea which has now closed down, Gossard clothing, and Lancer Boss (forklifts, etc.).

 Governance

-Leighton Buzzard is in the civil parish of Leighton-Linslade, in the Central Bedfordshire district.
-Historically, Leighton Buzzard was a civil parish in its own right: in 1961, its parish had a population of 11,745.
-On 1 April 1965 the parish was merged with Linslade to form "Leighton Linslade".
+There are two tiers of local government covering Leighton Buzzard, at civil parish (town) and unitary authority level: Leighton-Linslade Town Council and Central Bedfordshire Council.
+The town council is based at the White House on Hockliffe Street.

+Administrative history

+Leighton Buzzard was an ancient parish.
+The parish historically comprised five townships, being Billington, Eggington, Heath and Reach, Stanbridge and a Leighton Buzzard township covering the town itself and adjoining areas.
+Such townships were all reclassified as civil parishes in 1866.

+In 1891 the civil parish of Leighton Buzzard was made a local government district, administered by an elected local board.
+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.

+The Leighton Buzzard Urban District was abolished in 1965, merging with Linslade Urban District to become Leighton-Linslade Urban District.
+The merged council was based at the White House, which had previously been the headquarters of the Leighton Buzzard Urban District Council.
+In 1961 (the last census before the merger) the parish and urban district of Leighton Buzzard had a population of 11,745.

+Leighton-Linslade Urban District only existed for nine years; it was abolished in 1974 under the Local Government Act 1972.
+District-level functions passed to South Bedfordshire District Council, which in turn was replaced by the unitary Central Bedfordshire Council in 2009, which also took over the functions of the abolished Bedfordshire County Council.
+A successor parish covering the abolished urban district of Leighton-Linslade was created in 1974, with its council taking the name Leighton-Linslade Town Council.